Nutritional benefits of savory as a spice

-Savory is a Mediterranean plant of the botany family of Labiatae or Lamiaceae, the same to which belong some aromatic spices like marjoram, mint or thyme; It is used as a spice and for medicinal purposes.
+Savory is a spice from the Mediterranean plant savory It is used as a spice and for medicinal purposes.

 In fact, under the name savory, two species of different plants are hidden: the summer savory (Satureja hortensis) and the winter savory (Satureja montana).
 Both species share their food and therapeutic properties, and are distinguished because the garden shed is annual, while the mountain is perennial.

 In the image: cimous cluster of flowers, in a plant of winter savory (Satureja montana)